History, tourist information, and nearby accommodation

 The weavers came at the invitation of Edward III, who married Philippa of Hainault, a Flemish princess.
 Many of the larger houses used by medieval weavers still stand in the town, and memorial brasses to several of the more prosperous weavers can be seen in St Mary's church.
 Look for the brass to Thomas Whatt, who died in 1506.

-Worstead was mentioned in the Domesday Book, when it was called Ordested.
-Cnut gave the Worstead estate to the Abbey of St Benet, near Horning and the abbey held the anor throughout the medieval period.
+Worstead was mentioned in the Domesday Book when it was called Ordested.
+Cnut gave the Worstead estate to the Abbey of St Benet, near Horning and the abbey held the manor throughout the medieval period.

 What to See

 We've mentioned the church already, but there are a wealth of historic buildings surrounding the churchyard.
 The parish council has published a very useful Heritage Trail leaflet, available locally, and the leaflet information is reproduced on a sign just outside the churchyard.